 In spite of its rock bottom price, this gaming headset is quite comfortable to wear thanks to the feather-light body, soft padded ear cups surrounded by faux leather, and sturdy frame.
 When you put this device on, you will have ear cups around your ears rather than pressing hard on them.

 In terms of performance and audio quality, the HyperX Stinger doesn’t disappoint either.
-It’s not the best, when compared to higher end earphones, and certain audio can sound uncoordinated at the highest volumes, but you can expect fine balance and delivery around the middle and the lower end of the volume scale.
+It’s not the best when compared to higher-end earphones, and certain audio can sound uncoordinated at the highest volumes, but you can expect fine balance and delivery around the middle and the lower end of the volume scale.

-The on-ear volume control is an intuitive setup that allows you slide the volume level higher or lower even while you play.
+The on-ear volume control is an intuitive setup that allows you to slide the volume level higher or lower even while you play.
 And the wire inputs split into two in order to input the microphone and the headphone without the need for a USB interface.

 If comfort is your main goal, and you don’t intend to listen to game sounds at the highest volumes, you can go for the HyperX Stinger.
 You will get suitable audio and memorable comfort for around $50.
 And that’s a bargain.

 The Sennheiser GSP 670 has been described by some as the best wireless headphone on the market.
 And it is easy to understand why.

 This headset comes with a design that any gamer would not think twice about trying on, and it delivers rich-quality wireless audio and provides a fantastic boom mic with the package.
 There is also Bluetooth connectivity that you can connect to your phone as easily as you could connect to your PS4 and PC.

 And while this device sits firmly on the premium side of the price spectrum, if you can afford it, you can be sure it would make a good investment for your gaming station.